elastic/integrations/docs/developer_tsdb_migration_guidelines.md

 Important related resources:

-- Meta [issue](https://github.com/elastic/integrations/issues/5233) with all migrated packages:
+- Meta [issue](https://github.com/elastic/integrations/issues/5233) with all migrated packages
 - TSDB [test](https://github.com/elastic/TSDB-migration-test-kit) migration kit.

 In this document you can find: